anasty17/mirror-leech-telegram-bot/README.md

 - `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not, with google-api-python-client.
 For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
 Default is `False`. `Bool`
-- `FFMPEG_CMDS`: list of ffmpeg commands.
+- `FFMPEG_CMDS`: Dict of list values of ffmpeg commands.
 You can set multiple ffmpeg commands for all files before upload.
-Don't write ffmpeg at beginning, start directly with the arguments. `List`
+Don't write ffmpeg at beginning, start directly with the arguments. `Dict`
-  - Examples: ["-i mltb.mkv -c copy -c:s srt mltb.mkv", "-i mltb.video -c copy -c:s srt mltb", "-i mltb.m4a -c:a libmp3lame -q:a 2 mltb.mp3", "-i mltb.audio -c:a libmp3lame -q:a 2 mltb.mp3"]
+  - Examples: {"subtitle": ["-i mltb.mkv -c copy -c:s srt mltb.mkv", "-i mltb.video -c copy -c:s srt mltb"], "convert": ["-i mltb.m4a -c:a libmp3lame -q:a 2 mltb.mp3", "-i mltb.audio -c:a libmp3lame -q:a 2 mltb.mp3"]}
   **Notes**:
+  - Don't add ffmpeg at the beginning!
   - Add `-del` to the list which you want from the bot to delete the original files after command run complete!
+  - To execute one of those lists in bot for example, you must use -ff subtitle (list key) or -ff convert (list key)
   - Seed will get disbaled while using this option **Example**:
   - Here I will explain how to use mltb.* which is reference to files you want to work on.